North Dakota Knife Law – The Complete Guide (In Plain English)

 Concealed Carry Laws

-There are certain areas where it is illegal to carry any type of knife, regardless of length or concealment status.
+Certain areas prohibit carrying any type of knife, regardless of length or concealment status.
 These include schools, government buildings, courthouses, airports, prisons, and other secure facilities.
-Additionally, some businesses have policies prohibiting the possession of weapons on their premises; these should be respected when encountered.
+Additionally, some businesses have policies prohibiting the possession of weapons on their premises; these should be respected.

-The minimum age requirement for carrying a pocket knife is also 18 years old.
-This means that anyone under the age of 18 cannot legally carry a pocket knife in public, even if they have permission from their parents or guardians to do so.
-It is important to note that there are some exceptions to this rule, such as when an individual is hunting or participating in other outdoor activities where having a pocket knife may be necessary.
+The minimum age requirement for owning and carrying a pocket knife in North Dakota is 18 years old.
+Exceptions to this rule exist, such as when an individual is hunting or participating in other outdoor activities where having a pocket knife may be necessary.

 Penalties for Violating Knife Laws in North Dakota